 Table of Contents

-The Invoicing Journal is the central workspace where collected entries are reviewed, edited, and processed before being converted to invoices.
+The Invoicing Journal is the central workspace where collected entries are reviewed, edited, and processed before being converted to ledger entries and ultimately to invoices.

-4. The Invoicing Journal page will display all current journal entries
+2. The Invoicing Journal page displays all current journal entries.

 2. Review key information for each line: